aka7/puppet-modules/users/README.md

 ## Reference

-This is a modication of torrancew-accounts module. which had lot of limitations, on what I wanted to achieve.
+This is a modication of torrancew-accounts module. which great but had few limitations on what I wanted to achieve.
 for exmaple,
-- I wanted to defined all users in one place, as virtual resource. so all users can be defined in one place in foreman.
+- I wanted to define all users in one place, as virtual resource. and realize the user on each node / hostgroup in foreman smart class param.
 - have a way to add muttiple ssh_keys
+- also add individual groups.

-because of the virtual resource approach I didn't feel pull request will be appropiate.
+because of the virtual resource approach,  I didn't feel pull request will be appropiate as it changes the module completely.
+This way I created my own.

 ## Limitations